LawiOtieno/award-projects/README.md

 ## Contact Information
-For any Suppoert or Feedback, fill free to contact the me through:
+For any Support or Feedback, fill free to contact the me through:
 * Email at lawifirst@gmail.com
 * Phone on *+254708581688*
 * Website visit: [LawiOtieno Github](https://github.com/LawiOtieno).